Islamization in Bangladesh: Under Sheikh Hasina (2009–2024)

 The Awami League government under Prime Minister Sheikh Hasina has seen a gradual but notable shift toward Islamization.
 This Islamization has not stemmed from a deep ideological transformation, but rather from strategic political calculations driven by three main factors: the rise of Islamist social movements, intensifying political competition, and the transition to semi-authoritarian rule.
 The Awami League's shift toward incorporating Islamic elements has weakened its appeal to secular liberals, leading to a new phase in the fight for secularism in Bangladesh, according to Ali Riaz.

 As the Awami League hold on power became increasingly reliant on authoritarian tactics following the controversial 2014 election, it further accommodated Islamist demands—removing secular content from textbooks, cracking down on "blasphemous" literature, and boosting support for madrassahs and mosque-based infrastructure.
 Despite Islamist parties never securing more than 6.3% of the national vote, the AL has used Islamization as a defensive legitimacy strategy to undercut accusations of being "anti-Islamic" and to outmaneuver political rivals.
 These developments illustrate that, in Bangladesh, Islamization by secular rulers is less about societal religiosity or ideological shifts and more about elite survival strategies in a competitive and increasingly authoritarian political environment.

-Under the interim government of Muhammad Yunus (2024–present)
+Under Muhammad Yunus (2024–2026)

 In August 2024, after the fall of Sheikh Hasina-led Awami League government through July Revolution, the Nobel laureate Muhammad Yunus-led interim government took power.
 It created a Constitutional Reform Commission which recommended changes to the constitution.

 The BNP and the Jamaat-e-Islami have expressed differing views on the country's constitutional principles.
 While BNP supports restoring the principles of nationalism, socialism, democracy, and secularism as they existed before the 15th Amendment to the Constitution of Bangladesh, Jamaat-e-Islami advocates for replacing them with "absolute trust and faith in Almighty Allah" and religious values.
 Jamaat-e-Islami also opposes terms like "pluralism" and proposes a more religion-based framework for governance.